Mathieu-Desrochers/Schemings/documentation/macros/define-service.md

 validate-duplicates
 -------------------
-Validates the values from a list contain no duplicates.
+Validates the subrequest values are not duplicated.

-Raises a validation errors exception if any value is duplicated.
+    (validate-duplicates
+      ([request-subrequests-get-procedure]
+        [request-symbol]
+        [subrequest-value-get-procedure])
+      ([validation-error-symbol-prefix]
+        [validation-error-symbol-suffix]))

-The errors are built from the values index and the
+Raised validation-errors are built from the
-specified prefix and suffix.
+values index and the specified prefix and suffix.

 validate-references
 -------------------
-Validates the values from a first list are present in a reference list.
+Validates the subrequest values are present in the row values.
-This is done by joining both lists on the specified property.
+This is done by joining them on the specified values.

-Raises a validation errors exception if any value is missing.
+    (validate-references
+      ([request-subrequests-get-procedure]
+        [request-symbol]
+        [subrequest-value-get-procedure])
+      ([rows-symbol]
+        [row-value-get-procedure])
+      ([validation-error-symbol-prefix]
+        [validation-error-symbol-suffix]))

-The errors are built from the values index and the
+Raised validation-errors are built from the
-specified prefix and suffix.
+values index and the specified prefix and suffix.

 validate-inserted-rows
 ----------------------
-Selects the subrequests for which the specified property is false.
+Validates the subrequests for which the specified property is false.

-These subrequests are passed to the validation procedure,
-which must return whether the insertion is allowed.
+The predicate must return whether the insertion is allowed.

-Raises a validation errors exception if any subrequest is invalid.
+    (validate-inserted-rows
+      ([request-subrequests-get-procedure]
+        [request-symbol]
+        [subrequest-value-get-procedure])
+      ([validation-error-symbol-prefix]
+        [validation-error-symbol-suffix])

+      (lambda ([subrequest-symbol])
+        [predicate]))

-The errors are built from the subrequests index and the
+Raised validation-errors are built from the
-specified prefix and suffix.
+values index and the specified prefix and suffix.

 validate-updated-rows
 ---------------------
-Matches a list of subrequests and a list of rows
-using the speficied properties.

-Matching pairs are passed to the validation procedure,
+Validates the subrequests and rows that match on the specified values.
-which must return whether the update is allowed.
+The predicate must return whether the update is allowed.

-Raises a validation errors exception if any pair is invalid.
+    (validate-updated-rows
+      ([request-subrequests-get-procedure]
+        [request-symbol]
+        [subrequest-value-get-procedure])
+      ([rows-symbol]
+        [row-value-get-procedure])
+      ([validation-error-symbol-prefix]
+        [validation-error-symbol-suffix])

+      (lambda ([subrequest-symbol] [row-symbol])
+        [predicate]))

-The errors are built from the subrequests index and the
+Raised validation-errors are built from the
-specified prefix and suffix.
+values index and the specified prefix and suffix.

 validate-deleted-rows
 ---------------------
-Matches a list of subrequests and a list of rows
-using the speficied properties.

-Unmatched rows are passed to the validation procedure,
+Validates the rows that cannot be matched to a subrequest.
-which must return whether the deletion is allowed.
+The predicate must return whether the deletion is allowed.

-Raises a validation errors exception if any row is invalid.
+    (validate-deleted-rows
+      ([request-subrequests-get-procedure]
+        [request-symbol]
+        [subrequest-value-get-procedure])
+      ([rows-symbol]
+        [row-value-get-procedure])
+      ([validation-error-symbol])

+      (lambda ([row-symbol])
+        [predicate]))

+Raised validation-errors are built from the
+values index and the specified prefix and suffix.

 update-modified-rows
 --------------------
-Matches a list of subrequests and a list of rows
+Matches the subrequests and rows on the first specified values.
-using the first speficied properties.

-Subrequests that cannot be paired are passed to the first procedure.
+Subrequests that have not match are passed to the first procedure.
-This procedure must return a row that will be inserted.

-The other properties are then compared on the paired subrequests and rows.
+Matching pairs are compared on the other specified values.
-Pairs with differing values are passed to the second procedure.
+If anything has changed they are passed to the second procedure.
+Rows that have not match are deleted.

+The first procedure must return a row that will be inserted.
-This procedure must return a row that will be updated.
+The second one must return a row that will be updated.

-The returned rows are then passed to the insert or update procedures of the table.
-Rows that cannot be paired are passed to its delete procedure.
+    (update-modified-rows
+      ([request-subrequests-get-procedure]
+        [request-symbol]
+        [subrequest-value-get-procedure-1]
+        [subrequest-value-get-procedure-2]
+        ...)
+      ([rows-symbol]
+        [row-value-get-procedure-1]
+        [row-value-get-procedure-2]
+        ...)
+      ([table-symbol])

+      (lambda ([subrequest-symbol])
+        [make-inserted-row-body])

+      (lambda ([row-symbol] [subrequest-symbol])
+        [make-updated-row-body]))

 make-subresponses
 -----------------
-Makes a list of subresponses.

-Sorts a list of rows and maps them to a procedure.
+Sorts a list of rows and maps them to a procedure
-This procedure should return a subresponse.
+which returns their matching subresponses.

+    (make-subresponses
+      ([rows-symbol]
+        sort-by-number
+        [row-value-get-procedure])
+      (lambda ([row-symbol])
+        [make-subresponse-body]))

 try it
 ------